ROB GRAAFLAND

 Exhibitions

 Between April 1909 and January 1916, Graafland took part in seven exhibitions with Sint-Lucas in the City Museum (Stedelijk Museum) in Amsterdam.
 Among the many co-exhibitors were Herman Gouwe, Ferdinand Hart Nibbrig, Piet Mondriaan, Martin Monnickendam and Jan Sluyters.
-At the exhibition of 30 April-11 June 1911 the reviews of Graafland's work were full of praise, especially for the small painting 'Red Car' ('Rode auto').
+At the exhibition of 30 April-11 June, 1911 the reviews of Graafland's work were full of praise, especially for the small painting 'Red Car' ('Rode auto').
 The dazzling colours reminded an unknown newspaper as well as the newspaper De Telegraaf of Monticelli.
-It was remarkable in itself that the subject was a car (the year of the first car in the Netherlands was 1896).
+It was remarkable in itself that the subject was a car (the first car in the Netherlands made its run on a public highway in 1896).
 During these seven years Graafland introduced a few of his pupils to Sint-Lucas.
-One of them, Henri Jonas, arguably Graafland's most talented pupil, attracted at the exhibition of December 1915-Januari 1916 much attention with his huge painting 'Trajectum ad Mosam'.
-Afterwards, Jonas gave this work as a present to Graafland as a thank-you for everything Graafland had done for him and without whose teaching he would not have existed as a painter, as he admitted himself.
+One of them, Henri Jonas, arguably Graafland's most talented pupil, attracted much attention at the exhibition of December 1915-Januari 1916 with his huge painting 'Trajectum ad Mosam'.
+After the exhibition, Jonas gave this work to Graafland as a thank-you for everything Graafland had done for him and without whose teaching he would not have existed as a painter, as he acknowledged himself later in life.

-In those days it was a serious problem sending paintings to the north.
-It was a very long way from Maastricht to Amsterdam and there were few modes of transport available.
+In those days it was a serious problem dispatching paintings to the north.
+Maastricht was a very long way from Amsterdam and there were few modes of transport available.
 Graafland's solution was to pack his paintings in huge crates and have them shipped to Amsterdam by N.V.
 Janssenbooten (boats).

 Art Society of Limburg Province

-The Art Society of Limburg Province (Limburgsche Kunstkring) was founded by Graafland and it is very likely that Sint-Lucas was his inspiration; a small circle of friends who organised exhibitions in order to sell their paintings.
+The Art Society of Limburg Province (Limburgsche Kunstkring) was founded by Graafland, a small circle of friends who organised exhibitions in order to sell their paintings.
+It is very likely that Graafland was inspired by Sint-Lucas.
 Over the years it grew into a social center for artists who inspired each other, represented Limburg in the north and taught talented youngsters, solidifying the budding artistry in Maastricht.
 It was established in 1910 by Jan Bakhoven, Guillaume Eberhard, Rob Graafland, Henri Jonas, Johannes van der Kooij, Jos Narinx and Vic Reinders.
 Herman Gouwe joined in 1911, according to his unpublished autobiography.
-The first exhibition took place on 20 February 1910 in Maastricht.
+The first exhibition took place on 20 February, 1910 in Maastricht.
 Approximately two hundred paintings and sculptures by nine members of the Art Society were exhibited.
 Graafland brought about fifty paintings as well as pen drawings and one watercolour.
-His brilliant colours and romantic subjects, like 'Picnic' and 'Japanese Parasol' ('Japanse parasol'), caught everyone's attention.
+His brilliant colours and romantic subjects, like 'Picknick' and 'Japanese Parasol' ('Japanse parasol'), caught everyone's attention.

 Two Awards

 Graafland received his second award in September 1916.
-Invited in June 1916 to take part in the exhibition of the Art Society of 's-Hertogenbosch ('s-Hertogenbosche Kunstkring) two months later, he won the Gold Medal for his paintings 'Joy of Life' ('Levensvreugde') and 'Girls in the Sun '" ('Meisjes in de zon').
+Invited in June 1916 to take part two months later in the exhibition of the Art Society of 's-Hertogenbosch ('s-Hertogenbosche Kunstkring), he won the Gold Medal for his paintings 'Joy of Life' ('Levensvreugde') and 'Girls in the Sun '" ('Meisjes in de zon').
 'Joy of Life' was given a place of honour at the exhibition because of the attractive originality and charming richness of colours.
-Dolf van Engelen, the secretary of the Art Society of 's-Hertogenbosch, wired Graafland to congratulate him with the award on 1 September, whereupon the news spread like wildfire.
+Dolf van Engelen, the secretary of the Art Society of 's-Hertogenbosch, wired Graafland to congratulate him with the award on 1 September, whereupon the news spread like wildfire in Maastricht and St Pieter.
 The same evening a large crowd of admirers gathered outside Graafland's house, and the brass bands of Maastricht and St Pieter serenaded him in his garden.
 Many years later Charles, Graafland's son, remembered fondly how admirers and brass bands were invited for a few drinks to celebrate this memorable occasion and how he, Charles, eleven years old, was allowed the following morning to collect all the empty bottles in house and garden, hand them in at the shops and keep the deposit money.

 Setbacks and Depressions

 Graafland faced a financial crisis.
-Before 1914 he had bought a valuable life insurance policy in the German Empire, as one used to do in those days.
-Germany's collapse at the end of the First World War made this investment worthless.
+Before 1914 he had bought a valuable life insurance policy in the German Empire, as one used to do in Limburg in those days, but Germany's collapse at the end of the First World War made this investment worthless.
 Another investment in Maastricht also failed.
-And at the same time Graafland started suffering from ill health.
+At the same time Graafland started suffering from ill health.
 The first symptoms of a depression took hold of him and undermined his creativity.
 These depressions occurred more and more often.
 There were days that he was too ill to work and those days turned into weeks, months, years.
 Slowly but inescapably Graafland became seriously ill.
 At the same time important cultural changes took place in Maastricht.
-'The Graafland Class' had grown up and his pupils were going their own way, which Graafland had always encouraged.
+'The Graafland Class' had grown up and the pupils were going their own way, which Graafland had encouraged from the very beginning.
 Some pupils and some friends of the Art Society of Limburg Province (Limburgsche Kunstkring) left Maastricht for other places.
 During 1914-1918 the Stadsteekeninstituut had fallen into disarray.
 German and Belgian soldiers were being nursed in the Augustijnenkerk (church) and there were no more empty rooms available for teaching.
 And another art school for children of working-class families in Maastricht had gained more popularity.
-On 4 September 1918 Graafland applied for sick leave which was granted on 17 September by the Council; the Sunday Painting School (Zondagsschilderschool) in his Italian garden ceased to exist.
-A year later, on 22 September 1919, after an examination by the Pension Committee, he was given honourable dismissal and a pension.
-Graafland was forty-three years old when he retired from the Stadsteekeninstituut.
+On 4 September, 1918 Graafland applied for sick leave which was granted by the Council two weeks later on 17 September; the Sunday Painting School (Zondagsschilderschool) in his Italian garden ceased to exist.
+A year later, on 22 September, 1919, after an examination by the Pension Committee, Graafland was given honourable dismissal and a pension, he was forty-three years old.

 Graafland's illness brought his creativity to a standstill which would last until 1934.
-Although he consulted several doctors, none of them could help him, his condition could not be resolved by medical science in those days.
+Despite consulting several doctors, none of them could help him, his condition could not be solved by medical science in those days.
 And as the years went by, his depressions even intensified.

 Other Activities